The Distinguished Citizen: Production

 The Distinguished Citizen took five years to produce and had a budget of $1.7M US.
 Screenwriter Andres Duprat proposed the story based on his experiences as an art curator jurying work in small towns.
 Martinez was an early consideration for the lead and collaborated on the script.
 He called the fictional town of Salas an uncomfortable mirror of Argentina, and Montovani's exile in Spain reminiscent of Jorge Luis Borges's time spent in Europe.

 Shooting took place over eight weeks, primarily in Navarro, known in the film as Salas.
 The directors chose the pueblo after considering 58 municipalities, citing the town's historic center, scarce traffic, lagoon, club, town square, and small television channel.
 Other locations included Lobos for the flat tire scene, the El Trébol club in Villa Urquiza for the author's lectures, and the Teatro Opera in Buenos Aires for the Nobel awards sequence.

 A book of the same title purportedly written by the film character Mantovani describing his visit to his hometown was published in Argentina ahead of the film.
 The directors described the actual but anonymous author as a "heavyweight of the literary world".

+The film also features two commercials created by Argentine advertiser and television personality Norbert Degoas.

 Reception

 Critical reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100%, based on 13 reviews, and an average rating of 7.2/10.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 100%, based on 12 reviews, and an average rating of 6.9/10.